kaola-fed/foxman/README.md

 🤘 **Living Reload** More flexible livereload mechanism

-📡 **Remote Debugging** Combine local template and remote data, convenient for debugging
+📡 **Remote Debugging** Render local template with remote data, convenient for debugging

 🚀 **Runtime Processor** Any processor implementing foxman-processor's interface can be loaded